-Using the Effective Family Resilience of Levels of Need document decide whether or not there are sufficient grounds for suspecting harm, in which case a request for support must be made to the C-SPA and the Police if it is appropriate.
+Using the Effective Family Resilience and Levels of Need document decide whether or not there are sufficient grounds for suspecting harm, in which case a request for support must be made to the C-SPA and the Police if it is appropriate.

 The setting should try to discuss any concerns about a child's welfare with the parent/carer and where possible obtain their agreement before making a referral to the C-SPA.
-However, this should only be done when it will not place the child at increased risk or could impede a Police investigation.
-Where there are doubts or reservations about involving the child's family, the DSL should clarify with the C-SPA or the Police whether the parents/carers should be told about the referral and, if so, when and by whom.
+However, this should only be done when:

+- it will not place the child at increased risk - or sexual/organised abuse is suspected - or the fabrication of an illness is suspected - or where the discussion could impede a Police investigation or Social Work enquiry when and by whom.
 This is important in cases where the Police may need to conduct a criminal investigation.
 The child's views should also be considered.

+Where there are doubts or reservations about involving the child's family, the DSL should clarify with the C-SPA or the Police whether the parents/carers should be told about the referral and, if so,